-MET Chapter Wise Weightage 2026 - MET Chapter Wise Weightage 2026 - The Manipal Entrance Test (MET), taken by the Manipal Academy of Higher Education (MAHE), is the crucial exam for candidates looking to get admission into its undergraduate engineering programs.
+MET Chapter Wise Weightage 2026 - The Manipal Entrance Test (MET), taken by the Manipal Academy of Higher Education (MAHE), is the crucial exam for candidates looking to get admission into its undergraduate engineering programs.
 The MET 2026 test majorly includes Physics, Chemistry, and Mathematics, along with sections on English and General Aptitude to know all the communication and problem-solving skills.
+For MET 2026 preparation, understanding the chapter-wise weightage is very beneficial.
+It clears which topics are more beneficial in the exam.
+By giving extra time to high-weightage chapters, candidates can prepare in a better way, manage their study time better, and enhance their chances of going for a higher score.

 This Story also Contains